clarus/coq-blog/posts/2021-02-09 Beginning of verification for the parsing of smart-contracts.md

       simpl in H_ty; try (rewrite Bool.andb_true_iff in H_ty; destruct H_ty);
       trivial.

+For each case, we try to do some symbolic evaluation with `simpl`, and apply the inductive hypothesis `parse_simple_unparse_ty` or lemma such as `parse_unparse_comparable_ty`.
+We also do some basic boolean manipulations with `andb_true_iff` for the pre-condition.
-We also check that the invariant `Script_typed_ir.Ty.is_valid` is true for all the terms parsed by the function `parse_ty`, which is the following Coq property:
+Finally, we check that the pre-condition `Script_typed_ir.Ty.is_valid` is true for all the terms parsed by the function `parse_ty`.
+We express this property as follows:

     Lemma parse_is_valid
       ctxt